-Music City Multi Con is Nashville’s largest annual Gaming, Comic, Cosplay, and Pop Culture Convention.
-The three day event is taking place October 28-30, 2022 in the 79,000 sq ft Farm Bureau Expo Center in Lebanon, TN.
+Music City Multi Con is Nashville’s Premier Gaming and Pop Culture Convention taking place November 8-10, 2024 at the Farm Bureau Expo Center in Lebanon, TN.

 Music City Multi Con is the place to show off your latest cosplay or just have fun dressing up with your friends.
 If you don’t plan to be in costume all day the venue has locker rooms available for changing in some restrooms.

-Award-winning photographer Royce DeGrie is setting up to take your photos during the convention.
-Photos will be available to download for free online with the option of ordering high quality professional prints.
+We will have a photo booth set up during the convention.
+Photos will be available to download for free online with the option of buying 8×10 prints on site.
 Subject to availability and demand.

 The Cosplay Competition will take place Saturday and there will be separate judging for Craftsmanship.